luhmann/tutorial-ng2-weather-app/steps/003-getting-started.md

 **Task**

-Build the five components mentioned above and make them display the current temperature and weather in Berlin
+Build the five components mentioned above and make them display the current temperature and weather in Berlin.
+Do not worry about routing, just build everything under the root-url.

 **How to do it**